EquorumProtocol/Equorum-Protocol/README.md

 Equorum is a streamlined, gas-optimized DeFi protocol built specifically for Arbitrum Layer 2.
 It provides essential functionality for token distribution, staking, governance, and vesting with a focus on security, efficiency, and immutability.

+> ⚠️ **Note:**
+> This protocol is in early stage.
+> Contracts are live on Arbitrum One but governance and liquidity are still bootstrapping.

 ---

 ## 📋 Table of Contents